iXce/make_webpage/README.md

 -------
 Struct with .type = 'heatmap', .data = yourdatamatrix.
 Produces a nice colored heatmap with value-at-cursor-position tooltips.
 You can specify a custom colormap by putting a cell of strings in .colormap field.
+The default colormap is not the usual rainbow colormap, but rather one from [1].

 Subpages
 --------